 Common Fee Structures

 Executor fees vary widely.
-Three primary structures include percentage of the estate, hourly rate, and flat fee.
+Three primary structures include the percentage of the estate, hourly rate, and flat fee.
 Each has unique considerations for executors and beneficiaries.

 Percentage Of The Estate